ondiiik/meteoink/README.md

 - Then follows sets of topics and aliases (`topic=some_topic,value1=json_name,...`).
 This part can be repeated.
   Parts are separated by `;` delimiter.

-Each topic part consists of several items separated by `,`.
+Each MQTT topic part consists of several items separated by `,`.
 Each item has format `item=value`.
-Each topic part have to contain at least one `topic` item telling which `MQTT` topic settle our sensor.
+Each topic part has to contain at least one `topic` item telling which `MQTT` topic settle our sensor.
 Then each other item tells which `JSON` value from `MQTT` payload will be interpreted as which variable.
 Following variables are supported: